Last Updated on 17/03/2026

-The City of London’s relationship with heraldry is probably as ancient as the practice of granting armorial bearings (coats of arms, crests and badges) in England.
-Many Freemen and Liverymen throughout history have born arms, and the tradition continues through to the present.
-By custom the City’s Sheriffs are usually armigerous, (ie have been granted arms), and by extension so is the Lord Mayor.
+The City of London’s relationship with heraldry is almost as old as the English practice of granting armorial bearings – coats of arms, crests and badges.
+Throughout history, many Freemen and Liverymen have borne arms, and the tradition continues today.
+By long‑standing custom, the City’s Sheriffs are usually armigerous (that is, granted arms), and by extension so is the Lord Mayor.

 Note:

-Heraldic convention (law) treats women less favourably in several ways, especially entitlement, display and inheritance.
-In 2023 the City’s elected Sheriffs made a decision to delay petitioning for personal arms until such time as the Kings of Arms reform heraldic convention to achieve equality of the sexes.
+Heraldic convention traditionally treats women less favourably in matters of entitlement, display and inheritance.
+In 2023, the City’s elected Sheriffs decided to postpone petitioning for personal arms until the Kings of Arms reform heraldic practice to ensure equality between the sexes.
 This decision was made with the knowledge of the Court of Aldermen.
-At least one of the Companies without Livery has likewise chosen to delay petitioning for corporate arms until reform is achieved.
+At least one Company without Livery has likewise chosen to delay seeking corporate arms until such reform is achieved.

 Various shields of Past Masters in Ironmongers’ Hall (© Paul D Jagger)